Yelp/paasta/docs/source/paasta_development.rst

       compute-infra-test-service-autoscaling-6fdf96b485-pb6mm   1/1     Running   0          25s
       compute-infra-test-service-autoscaling-6fdf96b485-v8shw   1/1     Running   0          25s

-3. From the ``Run and Debug`` tab in VS Code, press on ``PaaSTA API playground`` to run PaaSTA API
+3. From the ``Run and Debug`` tab in VS Code, press on ``paasta API playground`` to run PaaSTA API
-4. Wait until workers are booted in API output then from the ``Run and Debug`` tab in VS Code, press on ``PaaSTA status playground`` to run the PaaSTA ClI client to connect to the API.
+4. Wait until workers are booted in API output then from the ``Run and Debug`` tab in VS Code, press on ``paasta status playground`` to run the PaaSTA ClI client to connect to the API.

 Observe paaSTA API logs to check for connection from the client.